 One local priest, Angel Armando Perez, pleaded guilty in 2013 to first degree sex abuse and furnishing alcohol to minors related to his tenure at St. Luke Catholic Church in Woodburn, Oregon.
 A related lawsuit settled out of court.

-In 2009, Oregon lawmakers increased the amount of time allowed victim of sexual abuse to damages.
+In 2009, Oregon lawmakers increased the amount of time allowed for the victims of sexual abuse to file a lawsuit.
 State law used to allow victims to sue until age 24, or within three years after they realized the sexual abuse was a source of their problems.
 Today, victims can sue until age 40.

 The Catholic cases have reached all the way to the Vatican in Rome.
 A group of American attorneys have fought a battle against the Vatican in Oregon’s federal court system for nearly ten years.
 In 2012, U.S. District Judge Michael Mossman ordered the Vatican to produce documents regarding the abuse (the tricky part is that the documents produced are vast and in Latin).